nitkizs/test/test.md

 A threshold value (typically between 0.7 and 0.9 depending on requirements) is used to classify detections.
 Use this script: [model_filtering.py](https://github.com/username/repo-name/blob/main/scripts/image_rename.py)

-This script categorizes .txt outputs into four groups.
+The script groups outputs into the following categories:

-1. No detections (Images with no detected objects)
+* **No detections** – images with no detected objects
-2. Low confidence (Images where detected object confidence is below the defined threshold)
-3. High confidence (Images where detected object confidence exceeds the threshold)
-4. Multiple detections (Images with multiple detected objects,often considered false positives)
+* **Low confidence** – detections below the defined threshold
+* **High confidence** – detections above the defined threshold
+* **Multiple detections (mixed confidence)** – at least one detection below the threshold
+* **Multiple detections (high confidence)** – all detections above the threshold

+**Important:**
+For the positive dataset, images with multiple detections require manual verification.
+These cases may include all correct detections, a mix of correct and false detections, or entirely false detections.
+Carefully review these images using the verification script (link), which can also be used to inspect results and generate XML files if required.

+Repeat this process for both positive and negative filtered images and save the outputs separately for further filtering stages.

 ---